CALIPSO-project/SPINacc/README.md

 for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the performance of the ML training, It is time consuming.
-* Task 5 creates new forcing/restart files with selected pixels only.
-The data is aligned uniformly across the globe and stored on the new global pseudo-grid.
+* Task 5 creates new input files for the selected pixels.
+The data is aligned uniformly across the globe and stored on a new global pseudo-grid.
+This new input files ensure high computational efficiency for the pixel level simulations with ORCHIDEE.

 ### HOW TO SPECIFY THE INPUT DATA / SIMULATIONS: